Network data analysis#

 Most geospatial data is represented in one of two spatial models, vector-based, i.e. points, lines and polygons, or raster-based, i.e. cells of a continuous grid surface.
 The vector data model is feature-oriented, as it represents space as a series of discrete entities.

-Network data represents interconnections between a set of features or entities.
+Network data represents interconnections between features.
 Almost everyone has needed a type of network analysis in their life.

 For example: